 The Book In Three Or More Sentences:

 Deep down inside, we’re still animals.
-In The Social Animal by Elliot Aronson, we are witnessing the essence of social influence.
-The book is here to explain how someone develops prejudices against an ethnic or racial group?
-How does one person come to like another person?
-How we interact with others, influence them, how we’re being influenced by them.
+In The Social Animal, the authors are describing in details the essence of social influence.
+The book is here to explain how someone develops prejudices against an ethnic or racial group; How does one person come to like another person; How we interact with others, influence them and how we’re being influenced by them.
 The book is an attempt to understand human social behavior.
 A very good attempt I must say.

 The Core Idea: